lucy-gelderloos/data-structures-and-algorithms/java/datastructures/README.md

 - Constructor
   - *Stack* creates a new stack with a null top
 - Methods
   - *push(int value)* creates a node whose value is the provided value and inserts it at the top of the stack.
+Efficiency: O(1)
   - *pop()* removes the top node of the stack and returns its value.
 Throws an exception if the stack is empty.
+Efficiency: O(1)
   - *peek()* returns the value of the top node of the stack without modifying the stack.
 Throws an exception if the stack is empty.
+Efficiency: O(1)
   - *isEmpty()* returns `true` if the stack is empty and `false` if it is not.
+Efficiency: O(1)

 ##### Testing